 Once you initially reach your base camp, you can leave the heavy gear there during the day and use a lighter daypack for the hikes.

 If the terrain is easy enough to navigate, you can use a vehicle as base camp.
-A car, camper, or RV make for a more comfortable and dry sleeping spot.
+A car, camper, or RV can make a comfortable and dry sleeping spot.

 Backpacking